Pathangi-Jatinshravan/infection/README.md

 Data wishlist:
 1. Total number of minutes spent on KA within the last X days/weeks/months for any given student-coach pair (to gauge whether the pair is active - targeting inactive users as stopping points for the infection minimizes the risk of a site version mismatch).
 This activity window could be determined by the average length of an AB test.

-2. Aggregate number of logins
+2. Aggregate number of logins for a coach-student pair.

+Logins * minutes spent on KA

 2. Interactions: weight nodes by total hours spent together (affinity)